Marupio/ComputationalGeometry/README.md

 # Sandbox — 3D Minimum Bounding Box Solver (C++ / CMake / VS Code)

+** Note ** This project was thrown together very quickly.
+It is in need of a refactor, especially the 'Work' class.
+I intend to do just that.
+I am also considering porting this code to *C#* for simplicity.

 This project computes the **minimum-volume oriented bounding box (OBB)** of a set of 3D points using convex hull reduction and a rotating-calipers algorithm, with optional point merging.
 Originally written as a rapid prototype to demonstrate a complete geometric solution — from CSV import to full 3D bounding box optimisation.